 Your Amazon inventory may be in jeopardy if you are not in compliance with sales tax.
-You may not be up on all the changes with sales tax cases over the past year from the Amnesty period this past fall (2018), to Amazon collecting sales tax in Washington and now Pennsylvania.
-It is very clear that as an Amazon FBA sellers, having stock in a third party Amazon FBA warehouse creates nexus.
+You may not be up on all the changes with sales tax cases over the past year, from the Amnesty period this past fall (2018) to Amazon collecting sales tax in Washington and now Pennsylvania.
+It is apparent that as an Amazon FBA sellers, having stock in a third party, Amazon FBA warehouse creates nexus.
 This means the third-party seller has to collect and remit sales tax.
-There is a large group of sellers who are taking the position that they don’t have nexus for a host of reasons, including Amazon owns the inventory…and there is no requirement to collect and remit sales tax or perhaps they feel strongly that Amazon should collect and remit and therefore third-party sellers should collect and remit.
-Even with the Massachusetts recent court case where they were able to obtain the list of Amazon FBA sellers to reach out to them for past sales tax due, many sellers, especially foreign sellers, are taking the position.
-The states are now going after sellers (obviously not true with the Massachusetts case), and the states have no leverage against foreign sellers who are outside the jurisdiction.
+There is a large group of sellers who are taking the position that they don’t have nexus for a host of reasons, including Amazon owns the inventory…and there is no requirement to collect and remit sales tax, or perhaps they feel strongly that Amazon should collect and remit and therefore third-party sellers should collect and remit.
+Even with the Massachusetts recent court case where they could obtain the list of Amazon FBA sellers to reach out to them for past sales tax due, many sellers, especially foreign sellers, are taking the position.
+The states are now going after sellers (obviously not true with the Massachusetts case), and the states have no leverage against foreign sellers outside the jurisdiction.

-Your Information as an Amazon FBA Seller is Being Shared with Other States…
+Your Information as an Amazon FBA Seller is Being Shared with the Other States…

-It is commonly understood that states share information with each other.
-States like California and Washington did not need to get the list of Amazon FBA sellers from Massachusetts, they already figured out their own method to determine who has stock in their state and, therefore, who to send a sales tax notice to for payment.
+It is commonly understood that states share information.
+States like California and Washington did not need to get the list of Amazon FBA sellers from Massachusetts.
+They already figured out their own method to determine who has stock in their state and, therefore, send a sales tax notice to for payment.

-Before you take a look at the remedies available to the states to issue a sales tax lien and the devastating impact that may have to financially paralyze you, let’s take a look at how other countries have handled third-party sellers not collecting or remitting sales tax (or equivalents, VAT (Value Added Tax) in the EU, and GST (Goods and Services Tax) in Australia.
+Before you take a look at the remedies available to the states to issue a sales tax lien and the devastating impact that may have to paralyze you financially, let’s take a look at how other countries have handled third-party sellers not collecting or remitting sales tax (or equivalents, VAT (Value Added Tax) in the EU, and GST (Goods and Services Tax) in Australia.

-In the EU, it is been an issue that Chinese sellers (and others) are not collecting and remitting VAT.
-VAT ranges from 17% in Luxembourg to 27% in Hungary in 2018.
+In the EU, it has been an issue that Chinese sellers (and others) are not collecting and remitting VAT.
+VAT ranged from 17% in Luxembourg to 27% in Hungary in 2018.
 This means if a seller is NOT collecting and remitting VAT (after meeting certain thresholds), they really have a 17-28% price advantage, which is a massive profit and price advantage.

 Sellers who see this trend hope that they will be off the hook because Amazon.com has completed deals with both Washington and Pennsylvania to collect sales tax on behalf of third-party sellers.
-Even if this trend continues, the seller still has nexus, is responsible to register for a sales tax permit, file sales tax returns and comply with other selling requirements as a third party, independent seller, which may include state income tax or franchise tax returns.
+Even if this trend continues, the seller still has nexus, is responsible for registering for a sales tax permit, file sales tax returns, and comply with other selling requirements as a third party, independent seller, which may include state income tax or franchise tax returns.

 In the meantime, the states want their money for past sellers.
 It is fairly easy for the states to get leverage against a U.S. seller with a sales tax notice, and eventually a sales tax lien (which lasts up to 10 years in California and may be carried across state lines to your home state and attached to bank accounts to seize the money owed.